turi-code/userguide/sframe/introduction.md

+<script src="../dato/js/recview.js"></script>

 #Working with Data
 Data science often requires manipulating data so that it is ready for analysis.
 This section describes how  to

 - import data
 - reshape unstructured data
 - make transformations of existing data quickly
 - compute summary statistics
 - easily visualize your data